pgaljan/productPlanner/README.md

 ### 14. **How do I know when I've exceeded resource limits?**
 Structure Planner will deliver **warnings and errors** when the number of resource entries exceeds the current limits per workstream.

+---
+### 15. **What are Structure Planner's cost and license terms?**

+Structure Planner is licensed under the MIT License.
+You are free to use, modify, and distribute the tool, provided that the original authorship and license remain attributed.
+For the full license text, refer to the attached LICENSE file or visit [MIT License](https://opensource.org/licenses/MIT).